kuzudb/kuzu-blog/src/content/post/2025-04-15-embedded-dbs.md

 ## In-process vs client-server is a deployment feature
 The most important takeaway from this post is this: the difference between in-process and client-server DBMSs is primarily about **deployment**.
-In process DBMSs are libraries that are statically imported in a host application.
+In-process DBMSs are libraries that are statically imported in a host application.
 That is, the DBMS software is bundled together with the application in a single OS process (hence the term "in-process").
 Therefore, in-process DBMSs are used exactly the same way data science libraries, such as [Pandas](https://pandas.pydata.org/) or [NetworkX](https://networkx.org/), are used in applications.